LaminarAI/LLM-Procedural-Narrative-Drift/0_Methodology.md

 ## Overview

-This methodology describes a reproducible conversational process for inducing **procedural compliance drift** in large language models (LLMs) with a 100% success rate in controlled trials.
+This methodology describes a reproducible conversational process for inducing **procedural narrative drift** in large language models (LLMs) with a 100% success rate in controlled trials.
 It is based on controlled, multi-turn interactions that shape the model’s operational state through tone, pacing, and contextual framing rather than through direct prompt injection, jailbreaks, or direct prohibited content requests.

 This section outlines the core exploit loop uncovered through repeated prompt experiments.
-This method differentiates itself from traditional methods which rely on code injection or prompt chaining.
+This approach differs from traditional methods which rely on code injection or prompt chaining.
 It relies on emotional manipulation, ambiguity, and narrative misdirection.

 **Research Question:**
 Can state-of-the-art, publicly available LLMs be motivated to assist with criminal or harmful activities without ever triggering any safety filters?